home-assistant/core/README.rst

 Home Assistant |Build Status| |Coverage Status| |Chat Status| |Reviewed by Hound|
 =================================================================================

 Home Assistant is a home automation platform running on Python 3.
-It is able to track and control all devices at home and offer a platform for automating control.
+It is able to track and control all devices at home and offer a platform for automated control.

 To get started: